 Extra precautions for someone with SCD include avoiding excessive exertion, heat, humidity, and dehydration.

 When should a person with SCD see a counselor?

 People with SCD might be unaware of their status, and hematologists recommend that they are made aware of it as the soonest possible occasion.
 Primary-care providers, along with hematologists and genetic counselors, can provide care for both physical and mental wellbeing when it comes to coping with SCD.

 How long is the life expectancy of a person with SCD?

 The advancement of medicine has dramatically lengthened the lifespan of people with SCD.
 Now that all children are screened for it, life expectancy has increased to at least 40 years.

 How can I get the right testing?

 If you feel that you or your child has symptoms of SCD, visit a specialist immediately.

 Make sure to bring with you any personal medical records that can help verify whether or not the suspected individual might have SCD.
 If you would like help obtaining your medical records, PicnicHealth can do the hard work of collecting and organizing your medical records into a secure, digital Timeline.
 PicnicHealth also enables people to make their voice heard by contributing their records anonymously to research into new treatments for Sickle Cell Disease.
-Visit PicnicHealth.com to learn more.
+Visit PicnicHealth.com/sickle-cell-disease to learn more.